javaguirre/comment/README.md

 ## Usage
-Select the text you want to comment, and hit ```shift-cmd-m``` If selection is empty, an empty comment block will be inserted
+Select the text you want to comment, and hit ```shift-cmd-m``` If selection is empty, an empty comment block will be inserted.

-Both block comments and single line comments are toggled on/off on ```shift-cmd-m```
+Both block comments and single line comments are toggled on/off on ```shift-cmd-m``` by default. if you want to add It to your own keymap, you can do so using:

+`comment:toggle`
+`comment:toggleSingleLine`

 ## Language support
 ...is based on file extensions and will be added incrementally.